JadeLiu13/BendersDecomposition/README.md

  1. bendersDisaggCuts(tol, x_initial, maxIter, verbose)
  2. runCallBackBendersDisagg()
 ```
- These methods computes the solution in lower computational time than the Gurobi solver.
+ These methods computes the solution in lower computational time than the Gurobi solver for this problem.